-Feedback Form for Undergraduate/Taught Postgraduate Research Projects
+Appendix 16 Feedback Form for Undergraduate/Taught Postgraduate Research Projects from the Faculty Ethics Committee

-Faculty/Departmental Ethics Committee

-Name e of researcher(s):

-Name of supervisor(s):

-Faculty:

-Date of decision:

-Decision of Faculty/Departmental Ethics Committee (tick as appropriate):

-Ethics application is successful - student may proceed with project as per the proposal under the guidance of their supervisor.
-However, no major changes may be made to the project without prior approval of the Faculty/Departmental Committee.

-Unsuccessful - supervisors to approve changes.
-The proposal is not currently acceptable, but only minor changes are required.
-The student should make these changes under the guidance of their supervisors, who may then approve the proposal on behalf of the relevant Ethics Committee.

-Unsuccessful - Resubmission required, with the Chair of the relevant Faculty/Departmental Ethics Committee to approve changes.
-The proposal is not currently acceptable, and major changes are required in order to gain ethical approval.
-The student should revise their

-Page 54 of 55

-IADT Eti hics Policy, approval by Academic Council 1 st Dec 2014, for a period of three years proposal, under the guidance of their supervisors, and should submit the revised proposal for consideration by the Chair of the relevant Ethics Committee.
-Unsuccessful - Resubmission required, with the Faculty/Departmental Committee to approve changes.
-The proposal is incomplete.
-The student should revise their proposal, under the guidance of their supervisors, and should submit the revised proposal for a future meeting of the relevant Ethics Committee.
-Unsuccessful - project is unsuitable for research.
-The proposal is not ethically acceptable, and involves a topic or population that is unsuitable for study at postgraduate level.
-The Ethics Committee recommends that the student considers developing a different proposal, under the guidance of their supervisor, which should be submitted to a future meeting of the relevant Faculty/Departmental Ethics Committee.
-Feedb pack from Faculty/Departmental Ethics Committee, including required changes
+Feedback Form for Undergraduate/Taught Postgraduate Research Projects iadt O aculty Ethics Committee Title of Project Name of Researcher(s) Name of Supervisor(s) Faculty Date of Decision Decision of Faculty y Ethics Committee Tick as appropriate Ethics application is successful - student may proceed with project as per the proposal under the guidance of their supervisor.
+However, no major changes may be made to the project without prior approval of the Faculty/Departmental Committee. У acceptable, but only minor to approve changes.
+The proposal is not currently changes are required.
+The student should make these se of their supervisors, who may then approve the elevant Ethics Committee.
+2 Faculty/Departmental Ethic currently acceptable, and r approval.
+The student shou on required, with the Chair of the relevant cs Committee to approve changes.
+The proposal is not major changes are required in order to gain ethical ald revise their proposal, under the guidance of their bmit the revised proposal for consideration by the Chamittee. to approve changes.
+The proposal, under the guidar on required, with the Faculty/Departmental Committe roposal is incomplete.
+The student should revise their nce of their supervisors, and should submit the revised ing of the relevant Ethics Committee. · Unsuccessful - project is un acceptable, and involves a postgraduate level.
+The Eth developing a different proposhould be submitted to a function. :r

-(if appropriate):
+Feedback from Faculty Ethics Committee, including required changes (if appropriate):